Q1. What is Voluntary Health Insurance Scheme (VHIS)?

 Q4.
 What are the differences between Certified Plans under VHIS and other individual indemnity hospital insurance products?

-Certified Plans are officially certified by the Food and Health Bureau to have met a number of standard features to enhance consumer protection, including standardised policy terms and conditions, guaranteed renewal up to the age of 100 years, and more comprehensive benefit coverage.
+Certified Plans are officially certified by the Health Bureau to have met a number of standard features to enhance consumer protection, including standardised policy terms and conditions, guaranteed renewal up to the age of 100 years, and more comprehensive benefit coverage.
 For details, please see Q8.

 Q5.
 How is consumer interest protected under VHIS?

 As in the case of all insurance businesses, the insurance companies participating in VHIS and their business practices are subject to the supervision and regulation of the Insurance Authority under the Insurance Ordinance (Chapter 41).
-In addition, the insurance companies registered as VHIS providers are required to comply with the rules of the scheme, including the product compliance requirements and the code of practice set by the Food and Health Bureau.
+In addition, the insurance companies registered as VHIS providers are required to comply with the rules of the scheme, including the product compliance requirements and the code of practice set by the Health Bureau.